hzqst/MetaAudio/README.md

 3. Add a new entry `MetaAudio.dll` in the `plugins.lst`.

 * One should load the game through "MetaHook.exe".
-It is recommended to create a shortcut with at least the following launch options:
+It is recommended to create a shortcut with at least the following launch options：`-steam -insecure -game <game>`.

-"-steam -insecure -game <game>".

 # Known bugs